JiriHoffmann/cis357-FinalProject/README.md

 Now, that you have created the app, you will be redirected to the dashboard, which provides easy access to all of the features and settings provided by the Google Play Console.
-On the dashboard you can see the `Set up your app` tab which is the first required step to be completed before the app can be published.
+On the dashboard, you can see the ***Set up your app*** tab which is the first required step to be completed before the app can be published.

 <p align="center">
   <img src="https://github.com/JiriHoffmann/cis357-FinalProject/blob/main/images/set_up_app_GPC.png?raw=true" />